Terms of Service

 § 6 Legal Requirements for the Registration

 Natural persons with full legal capacity may register with Bitwala.
-Natural persons are required to have a permanent residence in the Federal Republic of Germany or any other member state of the European Economic Area or Switzerland.
+Natural persons are required to have a permanent residence in the Federal Republic of Germany or any other member state of the European Economic Area, Switzerland or the United Kingdom.

 § 7 Customer's Duties of Cooperation and Diligence